kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 ### ResourceFlavor Scoped

-In the GitHub dicussion of this KEP, we considered extended `ResourceFlavor` with a `resourceMappingName(s)` field.
+In the GitHub discussion of this KEP, we considered extended `ResourceFlavor` with a `resourceMappingName(s)` field.
 This implementation looks significantly harder, as it would mean structural changes in how flavor assignment is done.
 In particular, we do not know the effective resource request until we apply the transformation, but flavor assignment is done on a resource-by-resource